irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgTransferTokenOwner"></a>

 ### MsgTransferTokenOwner
-MsgMintToken defines an SDK message for transferring the token owner.
+MsgTransferTokenOwner defines an SDK message for transferring the token owner

 | Field | Type | Label | Description |